khanlab/actions/README.md

 value scheme.
 Workflows are defined by the `workflow` entity, while composite actions are defined by the `action` entity.
 The intended task is defined by `task`.

+_NOTE: You can test your workflow locally using a tool like_ _[nektos/act](https://github.com/nektos/act).
+For security reasons, it is_ _recommended to include your secrets in an external file."_